la-switch/LAS-Randomizer/README.md

 In order to run the randomizer, you must have the RomFS of the game extracted and on the device you're running this program from.
 This can be extracted through tools like [Hactool](https://github.com/SciresM/hactool).
 The RomFS is the component of the game package with all of the data files (i.e. non-executable files).

+Join the [Discord](https://discord.com/invite/rfBSCUfzj8) to talk about the randomizer or ask any questions you have!

 ## How to run:

 You will need to have Python 3 installed and run the following on the command line from the directory with the code: